unitag/Engine-API/API.md

 ## Examples

 The following examples can be used for testing purposes.
-If you use the awesome [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) for API testing, you may want to import directly [the request collection](http://unitag.github.io/Engine-API/unitag-engine-api.json.postman_collection).
+If you use the awesome [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) for API testing, you may want to import directly [the request collection](http://unitag.github.io/Engine-API/unitag-engine-api.json.postman_collection) (remember to replace your authentication token).

 ### Minimal example